How Many Times You Almost Lost Your Way

 Drab though some of life may yet still prove,

-Unbind those restive dreams that you annoy.
+Unbind those restive dreams that you employ!

 All roads, no matter whither, lead to joy,